usnistgov/ndn-dpdk/docs/Docker.md

 `--mount target=/dev/hugepages` mounts hugepages into the container.

-`--mount target=/run/ndn` shares a directory for memif control sockets.
+`--mount target=/run/ndn` shares a volume for memif control sockets.
-You may use to use a Docker volume instead of a bind mount.
 Applications using memif transport must set the memif *SocketName* to a socket in this directory.

 ## Control the NDN-DPDK Service Container